-Does your daughter want to earn some extra spending cash?
+Does your daughter want to earn holiday spending cash?
 Is she crafty?
 Consider selling on Etsy.

 It’s one of the most recognized places on the Web to sell hand made items.
-So whether you do it for cash or for fun, your daughter has a well known brand behind her talents.
+So whether you start the store for holiday cash or for fun, your daughter has a well-known brand behind her talents.
 Their website has a ton of hints and simple steps to get started setting up the storefront.
-So your daughter will get some ideas easily on how to turn her crafts into a marketable businses.
+So your daughter will get some ideas easily on how to turn her crafts into a marketable business.

 If you haven’t already visited, head to the website, www.etsy.com.
 There are thousands of sellers already online.
 Don’t get mired in too many details if you feel overwhelmed or are new to the process.
 Because a simple and finished storefront is much better than one that is cluttered.